MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ## Classroom Drop-in &#9734;

-Classroom Drop-in is a Microsoft [Power Platform](https://powerapps.microsoft.com/blog/now-in-preview-customize-teams-with-built-in-power-platform-capabilities/)-based app that enables system leaders to find class teams (virtual classrooms) and add themselves or others to these class teams for a specified drop-in period, as needed.
+Classroom Drop-in is a Microsoft [Power Platform](https://powerapps.microsoft.com/blog/now-in-preview-customize-teams-with-built-in-power-platform-capabilities/)-based app that enables system leaders to find class teams, means virtual classrooms and add themselves or others to these class teams for a specified drop-in period, as needed.
 The app built using Microsoft [Power Apps](/powerapps/powerapps-overview) and [Power Automate](/power-automate/getting-started), deeply integrates with Microsoft Teams to ensure educational institutes can optimize their operations in a hybrid learning environment by providing access to relevant stakeholders for class teams per business requirements.

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-apps-classroom-dropin)